-So then, not surprisingly, Aboriginal Education is an important part of my practice as an educator.
-This year, I’ve been lucky to collaborate with the St’at’imc Language and Culture Teachers and the Aboriginal Student Support Worker at my school to create lessons and units that combine BC Curriculum with the school district’s Aboriginal Education Enhancement Agreement.
-(Speaking of the Enhancement Agreement, check out page 9 for photos and a summary of what my class learned in connection to residential schools and reconciliation in 2015, plus see page 29 for my testimonial of the powerful learning that occurred during that process).
+Indigenous Education is an important part of my practice as an educator.
+Working in Gold Trail, I was fortunate to collaborate with the St’at’imc Language and Culture Teachers and the Aboriginal Student Support Worker at my school to create lessons and units that combine BC Curriculum with the school district’s Aboriginal Education Enhancement Agreement.
+Check out page 9 of the Aboriginal Education Enhancement Agreement for photos and a summary of what my class learned in connection to residential schools and reconciliation in 2015, plus see page 29 for my testimonial of the powerful learning that occurred during that process.

-Since January, students have learned about colour through the lens of St’at’imc culture.
+In January 2017, students learned about colour through the lens of St’at’imc culture.
 Through storytelling, games and arts-based methods, students learned all the St’at’imc words for basic colours.
 Using tempera paint, students created St’at’imc Colour Rainbows showing both the language and a natural symbol (the rainbow).

-The most recent project we are working on in connection to Aboriginal Education is a unit on Residential Schools and Reconciliation.
+I’ve also worked for years to bring learning on Residential Schools and Reconciliation into the classroom.
 There really isn’t any way to describe this learning except that it is powerful, meaningful and real.
-We’ve looked at the Indian Act, read countless picture books and stories to access the content and heard stories first hand from elders that have visited our classroom.
-The students are asking deep questions as they wrestle with this topic.
+I’ve had student look at the Indian Act, read countless picture books and stories to access the content and heard stories first hand from elders that have visited our classroom.
+The students always amaze me with their capacity to ask deep questions as they wrestle with this topic.